 For payload type a) to e), along with the payload, the NAS transport procedure may transport the associated information (e.g. PDU session information for 5GSM message payload).

-For payload type g), the Payload container IE consists a list of payload container entries according to figure 9.11.3.39.2, where each of payload container entry contains the payload and optional associated information (e.g. PDU session information for 5GSM message payload).
+For payload type g), the Payload container IE consists a list of payload container entries, where each of payload container entry contains the payload and optional associated information (e.g. PDU session information for 5GSM message payload).

 NOTE: Payload type can be set to "Multiple payloads" if there are more than one payloads to be transported using the NAS transport procedures.